Politics of the United States: Local government

-In 2010, there were 89,500 total local governments, including 3,033 counties, 19,492 municipalities, 16,500 townships, 13,000 school districts, and 37,000 other special districts.
+In 2022, there were 90,837 total local governments, including 3,031 counties, 19,491 municipalities, 16,214 townships, 12,546 school districts, and 39,555 other special districts.
 Local governments directly serve the needs of the people, providing everything from police and fire protection to sanitary codes, health regulations, education, public transportation, and housing.
 Typically local elections are nonpartisan — local activists suspend their party affiliations when campaigning and governing.

 County government

 The county is the administrative subdivision of the state, authorized by state constitutions and statutes.
 The county equivalents in Louisiana are called parishes, while those in Alaska are called boroughs.

 The specific governmental powers of counties vary widely between the states.
-In some states, mainly in New England, they are primarily used as judicial districts.
+For example, in New England, they are primarily used as judicial districts.
 In other states, counties have broad powers in housing, education, transportation and recreation.
 County government has been eliminated throughout Connecticut, Rhode Island, and in parts of Massachusetts; while the Unorganized Borough area of Alaska (which makes up about a half of the area of the state) does not operate under a county-level government at all.
 In areas that do not have any county governmental function and are simply a division of land, services are provided either by lower level townships or municipalities, or the state.

 Counties may contain a number of cities, towns, villages, or hamlets.
 Some cities—including Philadelphia, Honolulu, San Francisco, Nashville, and Denver—are consolidated city-counties, where the municipality and the county have been merged into a unified, coterminous jurisdiction—that is to say, these counties consist in their entirety of a single municipality whose city government also operates as the county government.
 Some counties, such as Arlington County, Virginia, do not have any additional subdivisions.
 Some states contain independent cities that are not part of any county; although it may still function as if it was a consolidated city-county, an independent city was legally separated from any county.
 Some municipalities are in multiple counties; New York City is uniquely partitioned into five boroughs that are each coterminous with a county.

 In most U.S. counties, one town or city is designated as the county seat, and this is where the county government offices are located and where the board of commissioners or supervisors meets.
 In small counties, boards are chosen by the county; in the larger ones, supervisors represent separate districts or townships.
 The board collects taxes for state and local governments; borrows and appropriates money; fixes the salaries of county employees; supervises elections; builds and maintains highways and bridges; and administers national, state, and county welfare programs.
 In very small counties, the executive and legislative power may lie entirely with a sole commissioner, who is assisted by boards to supervise taxes and elections.